Anna Bligh: Privatisation

 More than 3,000 workers were to be offered voluntary redundancies, just three months after the privatisation of QR National.

 Queensland Motorways Limited and Forestry Plantations Queensland were not being sold, but rather being leased for an estimated 50-year lease.
 Since this announcement, the Queensland Government announced plans to sell Queensland Rail to the public.

 Revenues from privatisation were estimated at $15 billion, to go towards balancing Queensland's state budget.

 The sale of these assets aimed at removing significant overheads from the Queensland government's debt portfolio, allowing further growth of the government's capital assets, as well as aiding the government to return to its AAA credit rating.
 Bligh faced resistance from both within her party and the trade union movement, but defended her privatisation plan as 'not negotiable'.

-The 2009 annual state conference of the Australian Labor Party – Queensland Branch, passed a motion, moved by then Treasurer Andrew Fraser MP, seconded by Parliamentary Secretary for Healthy Living Murray Watt MP, supporting the sale of the assets, recognising that the sale would allow the Queensland Government to grow its asset portfolio, and retire debt.